 International Development Innovation Network (IDIN)

-MIT’s D-Lab will lead IDIN, a consortium of universities around the world to establish and nurture a global network of local innovators using technology to address issues facing people living in poverty.
+A global network of local innovators using technology to address issues facing people living in poverty

-IDIN will realize a global network extending from village-level workshops to top research institutions that will foster local innovators, social science research, and technology and venture design to address major international development challenges.
+The MIT-led International Development Innovation Network (IDIN) has established a vibrant global network of innovators extending from village-level workshops to top research institutions to foster the work of local innovators, research and studies, and technology and venture design, to address major international development challenges.

-Innovation Hubs & Venture Accelerators IDIN will create eight innovation hubs and venture accelerators worldwide that will support and connect promising technologies and innovators to the resources and training necessary to bring solutions to the populations that need them most.
+IDIN is in the process of creating Innovation Hubs, consisting of Local Chapters and community-led Innovation Centers, that will support and connect promising technologies and innovators to the resources and training necessary to bring solutions to local, regional, or global scale.

 IDIN Local Chapters will serve as grassroots mechanisms for IDDS alumni to form their own local innovation and social enterprise networks.
 The goal of each local hub will be to spearhead communications and identify active opportunities for ongoing collaboration, resource sharing, and mentoring.
 Each Chapter will be engaged in keeping IDDS alumni information up to date, identifying local needs, and motivating past-participants to engage with the wider IDIN network.
 There are currently IDIN Local Chapters developing in Ghana, Zambia, Kenya, Tanzania, Brazil, and Colombia.